crawl/crawl/crawl-ref/docs/crawl_manual.rst

   spells' fuel with each voracious bite.

 Vampires (Vp)
-  Vampires are another form of undead, but with a peculiarity they may become alive.
-A bloodless Vampire has the traits of an undead (immunity to poisons, negative energy and torment, resistant to damage from the cold), but cannot physically regenerate when monsters are in sight and are less resilient.
+  Vampires are an undead species, with the ability to shift between bloodless and alive forms at will.
+Bloodless Vampires can heal themselves by drinking the blood of the living in combat, and have the traits of the undead (immunity to poisons, negative energy and torment, and resistance to damage from cold), but are much less resilient and cannot regenerate health when monsters are in sight.
 On the other hand, a Vampire full with blood will regenerate very quickly, but will lose all undead powers.
-Upon growing, they learn to transform into fast-moving bats.
+Upon growing, they learn to transform from their bloodless form into a fast-moving bat.
 Unlike other undead species, they may be mutated normally at all times.

 Demigods (Dg)
   Demigods are mortals with some divine or angelic ancestry, however distant.
-  Demigods look more or less like members of their mortal part's species, but have excellent attributes (Str, Int, Dex) and are extremely robust.
-They can also draw on great supplies of magical energy.
-On the downside, they advance more slowly in experience than any other race, gain skills slightly less quickly than Humans and, due to their status, cannot worship the various gods and powers available to other races.
+  Demigods look more or less like members of their mortal part's species, but they are extremely robust and can draw on great supplies of magical energy.
+  They are able to sculpt their attributes to a far greater extent than any other species, gaining substantial boosts to their choice of Strength, Intelligence or Dexterity as they gain experience.
+On the downside, they advance more slowly in experience than any other species, gain skills slightly less quickly than Humans and, due to their status, refuse to worship any god.

 Formicids (Fo)
   The Formicids are a species of humanoid ants.
 Just like their tiny insect ancestors, the Formicids are well adept at earth work, both on the physical and magical sides.
 Their abilities have been used to tunnel immense underground communities and structures, many of which are tens of thousands of years old.

   Perhaps unfortunately, their strong ties to earth have left them completely impervious to being teleported or hasted; Formicids are tied to the earth with